jessicamann/async-context-express-demo/README.md

 A simple web server that uses Node's AsyncLocalStorage to pass on the request-id throughout the duration of a webrequest.

-A note about these contexts:
+> **A note about these contexts:**
+>

-Contexts should not be used as a way to propagate and pass on data needed to child processes.
-It should only be used to store informational data that may need to bee accessed on multiple nested level within a process & its child processes.
-A common example is a request-id to tie the activities throughout a web request together for logging.
+> Contexts should not be used as a way to propagate and pass on data needed to child processes.
+It should only be used to store informational data that may need to be accessed on multiple nested level within a process & its child processes.
+>
+> A common example is a request-id to tie the activities throughout a web request together for logging.

 # See it in action